fjallemark/fjallemark/README.md

 and otherwise focused on software for the module model railway community.**

 #### My specialist areas
-- Developing in .NET and specifically .NET and Blazor.
+- Developing in .NET and specifically Blazor - a web framework for .NET.
 - Design and implementation of SQL databases, primarily using raw SQL on *SQL Server* and tools like *Entity Framework* and *Dapper*.
 - Test driven programming in C# and VB.NET.
 - Migration of systems from *.NET Framework* to *.NET 7.0* and later.